 Deciding what to do in Tenerife, the largest and one of the best island in the Canary Islands (Spain), is the first thing you have to do if you’re going to visit this idyllic island where you can enjoy good weather all year round.

-Also, there are many things to do in Tenerife, both in urban and rural areas, ranging from beach to mountain activities.
+There are many things to do in Tenerife, both in urban and rural areas, ranging from beach to mountain activities.
 Whatever kind of traveler you are, you’ll always find a perfect activity for you.

 However, before I tell you the best places to visit in Tenerife, I recommend you rent a car.
 During our trip, we discovered many overlooks and natural spots that deserve a quick stop.
 So, what better way to tour the island than in your vehicle?